 Certification of individual animals or herds as being MmmLC ‘free’ is not presently possible given the current limitations of blood tests and the time and cost of culturing the organism.
-Minimising the risk of introduction and/or spread of disease should be attempted by use of management practices that prevent spread between and within herds.
+Minimising the risk of introduction and/or spread of disease should be attempted by the use of management practices that prevent spread between and within herds.

 Introduction of infected stock following purchase or loan is a major potential source of introduction.
 Thus, between-herd movements of animals should be minimised: herd owners should aim to have ‘closed-herds’ wherever possible.
-Where stock are to be purchased or loaned, the management practices of the source herd should be closely examined, and stock sourced only from herds that do not pool colostrum, have policies to isolate and treat sick animals and that practice good milking hygiene as listed above.
+Where stock is to be purchased or loaned, the management practices of the source herd should be closely examined, and stock sourced only from herds that do not pool colostrum, have policies to isolate and treat sick animals, and that practice good milking hygiene as listed above.

 Sharing of milking equipment at shows risks spread of MmmLC.
 Following the milking of an infected goat, the liners and residual milk within the liner and claw may transfer MmmLC to any goat subsequently milked using this equipment.
 Thorough disinfection of communal milking equipment at shows will minimise this risk.
 Any goat with mastitis, pneumonia, lameness or a fever should not be shown.
-MmmLC may also spread by transfer from goat to goat on milkers' hands, and so a high level of personal hygiene should be used when milking.
+MmmLC may also spread by transfer from goat to goat on milkers' hands, so a high level of personal hygiene should be used when milking.